 The Executive Director maintains all cards in a locked storage cabinet.
-Employees may check out cards through the Executive Director (or his/her designee(s)).
+Employees may check out cards through the Executive Director (or his/her designee(s) (current designees with direct card access are the Development Director and Program Director).
 Distribution of any agency card must be recorded on a check in/out log.
 The checkout log will note which employee has possession of the card, the card being issued, the date of issue, and signatures/initials of both parties.
 Upon return of the card, both parties will sign/initial and note the date of return.